 From cafe rides to Gran Fondos, the dhb Classic bib short is versatile enough for all your rides.
 With silicone leg grippers, flatlock stitching and a Cytech Elastic Interface ‘Giro Super Air' chamois, this is a perfect introduction to the world of bib shorts.

-With their moisture-wicking fabric, eight-panel construction, and Castelli's proprietary KISS Air seat pad the Evoluzione is an entry-level bib short with features usually reserved for shorts twice the price.
+With their moisture-wicking fabric, BioMap construction and pill-free, and a K130 pad constructed from highest load-bearing capacity foam on the market to ensure nonstop support, the Northwave Fast is an entry-level bib short with features usually reserved for shorts twice the price.
 Great value comfort for all your riding.

 Can you machine wash cycling shorts?

 Of course!
 Modern cycling shorts are machine washable.